Here’s one of the most popular search terms from motor carriers: how to hire drivers.

 The data doesn’t lie.
 There are fewer and fewer experienced drivers in the field.
-As Freightwaves points out, there are about 80,000 fewer truck drivers today than there were in 2019.
+As Freightwaves points out, there are about 80,000 fewer drivers today than there were in 2019.

-The industry needs new folks to become truck drivers, and those folks will need to get their experience somewhere.
+The industry needs new folks to become drivers, and those folks will need to get their experience somewhere.

 Whether or not they get their experience from you is another story, but without question, you’ll have an easier time filling your empty seats if you hire new drivers or make your own.